jcollard/intro-to-web-dev-w23/index.md

 ---
 title: Syllabus
 layout: home
+nav_order: 0
 ---

-# Class Name - Year
+# Intro to Web Development - Winter 2023
 {: .no_toc }

 Welcome to Class Name!
-My name is Joe Collard and I am so excited to be your instructor this **Fall/Winter/Spring**!
+My name is Joe Collard and I am so excited to be your instructor this **Winter**!
 This website will be your landing page for instructions for the majority of the activities you will complete throughout the course.
 One of the largest benefits of this site is the ability to use the **Search** feature located at the top of each page which searches the entirety